germs-lab/cibnor-2017/qiime1.md

 * This tutorial will contribute towards an understanding of **microbial amplicon analysis**

 ##Learning Objectives
-* Subsample a large amplicon dataset for workflow development and tutorial testing
-* Assemble paired-end reads
+* Execute a QIIME command:  Assemble paired-end reads
 * Execute a shell script to automate a process
 * Explore input and output files for QIIME workflows and scripts
 * Understand the structure and components of a good mapping file